 It’s hard not to ignore the common theme of male characters in movies: The stoic silent type that doesn’t blink an eye in the face of danger, the bad boy who is always emotionally out of reach, or the gruff male character who prefers to display his feelings in actions rather than words.
 It seems that aside from anger, most male characters rarely show their emotional side.
-Sadly, it seems that art may be imitating life – or perhaps even the reverse.
+Sadly, it seems that art may be imitating life—or perhaps even the reverse.
 Take the Sherlock Holmes series for example.
-In Jeremy Brett’s interpretation, he stuck close to the character profile developed by Sir Arthur Conan Doyle: Clever, calculating, and logical, but with a blatant appreciation and affection for Dr. Watson, and at least some desire to help others just for the sake of helping them, and not just for the thrill of intellectual stimulation.
-The modernized Sherlock, while stunningly and brilliantly interpreted by Benedict Cumberbatch, has more of a darker side.
-Take, for example, his now famous quote, “I’m not a psychopath, I’m a highly functioning sociopath.”
+In Jeremy Brett’s sublime interpretation, he stuck close to the character profile developed by Sir Arthur Conan Doyle: Clever, calculating, and logical, but with a blatant appreciation and affection for Dr. Watson, and at least some desire to help others just for the sake of helping them, not just for the thrill of intellectual stimulation.
+The modernized Sherlock, while stunningly and brilliantly interpreted by Benedict Cumberbatch, has a darker side.
+For example, his now famous quote, “I’m not a psychopath, I’m a highly functioning sociopath.”

 “Sentiment is a chemical defect found in the losing side.”